danielgarbien/danielgarbien.github.io/_posts/2014-10-30-CustomTransitionsUITabBarController.markdown

 ## The idea

 Building your own container from scratch to support custom animations takes a lot of nerve.
-It would also be pity no disregard transitioning API available from iOS 7.
+It would also be a pity to disregard transitioning API available from iOS 7.
 Still, in order to use the (not so) new API you have a choice to go with your own custom containment that supports it ([painfull][objc_issue]) or go easy on yourself and use one of framework's containments.
 Scenario I've faced required retaining all of child view controllers.
 My choice was UITabBarController.

 ## Implementation